Signals of progress, Signs of HOPE

 The work of racial justice will be a marathon, not a sprint.
 There will be milestones along our journey to becoming an anti-racist institution.
 In the short-term (Fall 2020), the HOPE Commission coordinated a systemwide engagement process to develop recommendations for action in 2021.
 As a result of work plan implementation and continuous learning, we will develop greater capacity as individuals and an organization to deepen our work in 2022 and beyond.
 Whenever possible, we’ll make change quickly.
 At the same time, some changes will take more time, and we are committed to long-term transformation.
 At this early stage, thanks in part to recent suggestions from employees, successes include:

-Winter 2021 Signals of progress, Signs of HOPE
+Spring/Summer 2021 Signals of progress, Signs of HOPE